Greenwashing vs. Green Marketing

 What is Greenwashing

-- Comparing with even more environmentally damaging offerings.
+– Comparing with even more harmful offerings.

-- Influencing policymakers for market manipulation purposes.
+– Influencing political decision-makers for market manipulation.

 What is Green Marketing?